corponector/corponector.github.io/index.md

 ## User guide

 Here are some mockup designs to illustrate the planned structure and user experience of the **Corponector** platform.
+Our latest progress can be found in the Milestone 2 Progress.

 ### Landing Page